Cognigy/Documentation/docs/en/docs/ai/tools/node-search.md

 In order to search the flow nodes:

-1. Click the **Search Icon** located among the other tools at the bottom left corner of the Chart Editor.
+1. Click the **Search Icon** located among the other tools in the bottom left corner of the Chart Editor.
 2. An input filed with a placeholder *Search Nodes* opens up, where you can enter the search text.
 3. Alternatively, you can also open the search nodes input field by using **Ctrl + Alt + F** or **Command + Option + F** hotkeys.